kjpsouza/LetsLearn/TheProject.md

-This project is going to be developed here.
+The Project is going to be developed here.
+This is an update.